top of page

 8-Week MBRP

-Mindfulness-Based Relapse Prevention (MBRP) is an aftercare intervention that aims to help the participants achieve recovery from substance use disorders (SUDs) and reduce risks of relapse.
-This 8-week person-centred and trauma-informed programme is developed for small groups, which suites one-to-one facilitation as well.
-The flexible structure of the program makes it suitable for various settings and populations, including inpatient rehab, sober living homes and hospitals, and various addiction therapy programmes.
-Yet, it can be integrated into aftercare planning and/or used as a standalone approach for those in early recovery.
+Mindfulness-Based Relapse Prevention (MBRP) is an after-therapeutic/care intervention that aims to help participants achieve recovery from substance use disorders (SUDs) and reduce the risk of relapse.
+This 8-week, person-centred and trauma-informed programme is developed for small groups and adapted to one-to-one facilitation.
+The flexible structure of the programme makes it suitable for various settings and populations, including inpatient rehab, sober living homes and hospitals, and various addiction therapy programmes.
+It can also be integrated into early recovery as a standalone approach.

-In MBRP integrated core elements of Relapse Prevention programme and mindfulness practices.
-The programme focuses on helping the participants improve awareness of personal internal and external triggers, craving, high-risk situations, automatic thinking, and habitual impulsive reactions.
-Also, it helps the participants learn to recognise challenging negative thoughts, emotions and bodily discomforts, to stay with them, relate and respond to them in new adaptive ways.
-Moreover, it helps them to foster a non-judgmental, compassionate approach toward themselves and their experiences, which represents a fundamental mainstay of intervention.
-Finally, it helps them build a lifestyle that supports both mindfulness practice and recovery, which is the ultimate goal of the program.
-All these together help in reducing risks of addiction relapse and maintain long-lasting abstinence.
+In MBRP integrated core elements of the Relapse Prevention programme, CBT and mindfulness practices.
+The programme focuses on helping participants improve awareness of personal (internal and external) triggers, cravings, high-risk situations, automatic thinking, and habitual impulsive reactions.
+It also helps participants learn to recognise challenging negative thoughts, emotions and bodily discomforts, to stay with them, relate to them and respond to them in new adaptive ways.
+Moreover, it helps them to foster non-judgemental, accepting, compassionate attitudes towards themselves and their experiences, which represents a fundamental mainstay of the intervention.
+Finally, it helps them build a lifestyle that supports both mindfulness practice and recovery, which is the ultimate goal of the programme.
+These aspects altogether contribute to reducing the risks of relapse and maintaining long-lasting abstinence.

-Yet, by integrating mindfulness practices into their daily life, the participant improves their levels of trail mindfulness, attentional control, acceptance skills, learn to observe their thoughts and feelings non-judgmentally as mental events, face their challenges and sufficiently cope with high-risk situation, urges and craving.
-In other words, from psychological perspectives, the programme promotes the participants’ psychological flexibility and self-esteem, enabling them to respond to high-risk situation, cravings and triggers in a more adaptable manner.
+By integrating mindfulness practices into their daily life, the participants improve their levels of trait mindfulness, attentional control and acceptance skills, learn to observe their thoughts and feelings non-judgementally as mental events, face their challenges and sufficiently cope with high-risk situations, urges and cravings.
+From a psychological perspective, the programme promotes the participants’ psychological flexibility, self-esteem, self-control and emotion regulation, enabling them to respond to high-risk situations, cravings and triggers in a more adaptable manner.

 Wednesday community meditation

 When practising together, we find ourselves surrounded by people who are here for the same reason—proactive self-care.
-In such an environment, we feel our universal human vulnerability and strengths, and our connection with each other, which is another benefit of practising together.
-Regularly practising mindfulness meditation gradually improves non-judgemental attitude social interaction, relationship, compassion, and empathy.
+In such an environment, we feel our universal human vulnerability and strengths and our connection with each other, which is another benefit of practising together.
+Regularly practising mindfulness meditation gradually improves non-judgemental attitude, our concentration, accepting ourselves as we are, compassion, empathy, and social interaction and relationships.